Pablete1234/PPTM/README.md

-# PPTM - Public possible tournament maps
+# PPTM - Public Past-Tournament maps

-This is a repository containing maps that have been made public, and that may be part of next Lifeboat's tournament.
+This is a repository containing maps that have been made public, and that were part of next Lifeboat's past tournament (KFC).

 To use this repository, add the following line in your `repos:`  config: